From the First Whiskey in Japan to World-Class Whiskey

 In the 1990s we developed The Cocktail Bar series, which brought the authentic flavor of bar cocktails into the home, Totteoki Kajitsu no Osake that offer fruity flavors, and the affordably priced Super Chu-hi, which led the canned chu-hi market.

 Then in the 2000s we launched Calori, a product that opened up a new category of health-oriented beverages based on a new “low calorie” concept.
 We also introduced the -196℃ series, using a proprietary method for instantly freezing whole fruit to -196℃.
 These brands offer new value, and continue to lead growth in the RTD market.

 Suntory has been developing products that offer new value to customers by leveraging the expertise in liquor and soft drink businesses that the company has accumulated over the years.
-These products include -196℃ Strong Zero, which delivers the strong punch of high alcohol content balanced with zero sugar*2; the slightly sweet and mild chu-hi Horoyoi, which has an alcohol content of three percent and is aimed at the young adult consumer; Kokushibori, which allows consumers to enjoy the deep body of abundant fruit juice and fruit liqueur; canned Kaku Highball, which lets consumers enjoy the highballs so popular at bars and restaurants in the comfort of their own homes; Kodawari Sakaba no Lemon Sour, another convenient canned beverage that replicates the flavor found in food and beverage outlets; canned SUI Gin Soda, which allows customers to casually enjoy a refreshing taste that matches their daily meals; Non-aru-kibun and Non-aru-kibun, a non-alcoholic RTD cocktail that allows customers to enjoy the taste of a cocktail with zero alcohol content; and BAR Pomum, a product that offers young people a new way to enjoy alcoholic beverages.
+These products include -196℃ Strong Zero, which delivers the strong punch of high alcohol content balanced with zero sugar*2; the slightly sweet and mild chu-hi Horoyoi, which has an alcohol content of three percent and is aimed at the young adult consumer; canned Kaku Highball, which lets consumers enjoy the highballs so popular at bars and restaurants in the comfort of their own homes; Kodawari Sakaba no Lemon Sour, another convenient canned beverage that replicates the flavor found in food and beverage outlets; canned SUI Gin Soda, which allows customers to casually enjoy a refreshing taste that matches their daily meals; Non-aru-kibun and Non-aru-kibun, a non-alcoholic RTD cocktail that allows customers to enjoy the taste of a cocktail with zero alcohol content; and BAR Pomum, a product that offers young people a new way to enjoy alcoholic beverages.